-What Colors Make Dark Purple: Ever wondered how to make the color purple for your dye, icing, food color, etc. Well, below we have given you several ways to make the color.
+What Colors Make Dark Purple: Ever wondered how to make the color purple for your dye, icing, food color, etc?
+Well, below we have given you several ways how to make purple color.

 First, let’s understand why Purple is a color loved by many.
 The color is appealing to the eyes; it also brings calmness yet at the same time it creates some authority.
 That is why it is one of the favorite colors among many royalties across the world.
 Ancient kings, queens, and emperors had some association with this color.
 A good example is the Persian King Cyrus who adopted a purple tunic as his royal uniform.
 Roman emperors also had soft hearts for this color.

 Find Also: How Many Pints in a Gallon US

 In simple practice, knowing how to make purple is very simple.
 The primary colors that are mixed to get purple are: red and blue.

 Colors for purple: Red + Blue = Purple

 As well known, primary colors (red, blue, and green) are addictive colors that can be mixed differently to form other colors.
 When you mix primary red with primary pure blue you will get purple which is a secondary color.

 Getting additional shades of purple will require more skills than just mixing red and blue.
 In this case, the quantity of blue and red will eventually influence the shade of purple you get.